 The project focuses on the development of next generation optical data centre networks and their interconnection to converged access/metro networks to enable a seamless integration with the future 5G ecosystem.

 The project is co-funded by Science Foundation Ireland, the National Science Foundation in the United States and the Department for Employment and Learning in Northern Ireland.

-EDGE is Marie Skłodowska-Curie COFUND Action, led by Trinity College Dublin on behalf of a group of academic institutions from across Ireland.
-EDGE will offer 71 prestigious Fellowships for experienced researchers (post-doctoral or equivalent) relocating to Ireland over two calls for proposals.
+EDGE is Marie Skłodowska-Curie COFUND Action, led by CONNECT in Trinity College Dublin on behalf of a group of academic institutions from across Ireland.
+EDGE offers 71 prestigious Fellowships for experienced researchers (post-doctoral or equivalent) relocating to Ireland over two calls for proposals.
 EDGE is also a training and development programme for scientific excellence, offering a unique combination of interdisciplinary research themes, career development opportunities and industry engagement to the community of Fellows we recruit.

-EDGE leverages the strengths and assets of three Science Foundation Ireland (SFI) Research Centres: CONNECT, AMBER and ADAPT.
+EDGE leverages the strengths and assets of three Science Foundation Ireland research centres: CONNECT, AMBER and ADAPT.
 These Centres together perform world-leading research on the three main pillars of ICT.

 CONNECT integrates creative practices into its research and outreach activities.

 The Orthogonal Methods Group (OMG) looks at the creative interventions that can be made in bringing together researchers from diverse backgrounds across CONNECT.
 In 2016, for instance, it focused on Internet Of Things and new forms of currency.

 The group includes CONNECT’s Artist in Residence (Dennis McNulty), Writer in Residence (Jessica Foley), and Curator in Residence (Kate Strain).
 These individuals, their practices, and the practices of all of OMG, are increasingly an intrinsic part of CONNECT’s research processes.